Updated: October 22, 2023

-I know you put in that work to do your LOC or LCO method and moisturize your hair.
+I know you put in the work to do your LOC or LCO method and moisturize your hair.
 I know it makes no sense that your hair should be dry again.
 Well, it is — so moisturize it again!
-This is what we mean when we say “listen to your hair.”
+This is what we mean when we say “Listen to your hair.”

 I guess at this point, we could summarise this article by saying “moisturize your hair.”